China iron ore futures retreat from peak on price control worries

-BEIJING, April 28 (Reuters) - Benchmark iron ore futures in China fell on Wednesday after closing at a record high in the previous session on expectations of price controls and steel output curbs.
+BEIJING, April 28 (Reuters) - Benchmark iron ore futures in China fell on Wednesday after hitting historical highs in the previous session on expectations of price controls and steel output curbs.

 The China Iron and Steel Association said on Tuesday that fast-rising iron ore prices are "unreasonable", the industry should enhance exploitation of resources both at home and abroad, and also improve rules for the futures market.

-Spot prices of iron ore with 62% iron content for delivery to China, however, increased $4 to $194.5 a tonne on Tuesday from the previous trading day, according to SteelHome consultancy.
+Spot prices of iron ore with 62% iron content for delivery to China rose by $4 to $194.5 a tonne on Tuesday from the previous trading day, according to SteelHome consultancy.
 SH-CCN-IRNOR62

 Other steelmaking ingredients declined.